YunoHost/doc/pages/02.administer/10.install/05.images/images.md

 <br/>
 </span>

 !!!
-Even if the image does not corresponds to the latest version of YunoHost, you can still use it and do a regular system upgrade after setting up!
+Even if the image does not correspond to the latest version of YunoHost, you can still use it and do a regular system upgrade after setting up!

 !!!
 If you wish to check the validity of our signed images, you can [download our public key](https://forge.yunohost.org/yunohost.asc).